ading2210/freedns-client/README.md

 client = freedns.Client()
 ```

+### Request a Captcha:
+Whenever a captcha is needed, you can request it from the server using `client.get_captcha`.
+It accepts no arguments, and returns the bytes of a PNG image containing the captcha.

 ### Logging In:
 You can log into an existing account with the `client.login` function.
 It takes the following arguments:
 - `username` - The username/email of the account to log into.